reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 - Immutability is a key concept that ensures that java objects are thread-safe and concurrent access does not lead to an inconsistent state.
 - The Date API allows mutable methods such as `setHours`, `setMinutes`, `setDate`.
-Therefore, it becomes the responsibility of the developer to clone the object and return it and not modify the existing object.
+Therefore, it becomes the responsibility of the developer to clone the object before use.
 - Similarly, the Calendar object also has setter methods `setTimeZone`, `add` which allows an object to be modified.

 ### Format Dates